Standing by the Stuff

 In King David's day some of those who went to battle wanted to keep for themselves all the spoils of that which was conquered.
 They didn't want to share the glory or the spoils with those who stayed behind the front lines and took care of the "stuff" (supplies and equipment).

 In God's economy, Christians will not be rewarded on the basis of his/her rank or position.
 Whether one is a church leader, Sunday school teacher, or janitor; the president of a company or the new kid working in the mail room—each will be rewarded on the basis of their being a faithful steward of the gifts and abilities with which he/she has been entrusted.
 What God is looking for to do his work on earth are second, third, and fourth fiddlers who are not seeking to glorify themselves but to serve God by serving others and thereby bring glory to God.
+Let us joyfully use our gifts (not those of others) this season to share God's love with those around us.

-Suggested prayer: "Dear God, whether I am a fifth or a first fiddler, I thank You for gift/s and the abilities You have given and entrusted to me, knowing that all have been given by You.
+Suggested prayer: "Dear God, whether I am a fifth or a first fiddler, I thank You for gifts and the abilities You have given and entrusted to me, knowing that all have been given by You.
 Help me to be a faithful steward and use me to help extend Your Kingdom, and thereby bring glory to Your name.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. 1 Samuel 30:24 (KJV).